GIG-Cymru-NHS-Wales/nhs-number-cli-using-rust/README.md

 ## Examples

-Suppose you have a text file `input.txt`:
+Suppose you have a text file `input.txt` that contains one NNS Number per line, and some may be valid or invalid:

 ```txt
 999 123 4560